GERD Specialist in Chicago, IL

 What is GERD?

 Gastroesophageal Reflux Disease (otherwise known as GERD) is a condition where the stomach’s acid consistently flows up into the esophagus, often causing heartburn among other possible symptoms.
 In more aggressive cases, the bottom of your stomach may become increasingly fragile or it can even create an opening for foreign stomach acids to flow through the body.
-The highly trained gastroenterologists at GI Solutions specialize in diagnosing and treating GERD.
-Call (773) 631-2728 to request an appointment at our gastroenterology office in Chicago, IL.
+Dr. Jonathan Erlich is a highly trained gastroenterologist with extensive experience diagnosing and treating GERD.
+Call (773) 631-2728 to request an appointment at our gastroenterology clinic in Chicago.

 What are the Causes of GERD?